Windows 11 Tuning - polishing some rough spots. Recommended settings for Windows 11.

 https://keyliner.blogspot.com/2021/05/directorypulse-keyliner-backup-software.html

-12. Turn off HardDrive Write Cache Buffering
+26. Turn off HardDrive Write Cache Buffering

-Similar to the step 8's "Speed up USB Drives," the local Hard Disk has a similar setting, which I also enable on my own computers.
+Similar to the step 8's "Speed up USB Drives," the local Hard Disk

-*only do this on battery-powered laptops or desktops with UPS protection.
+battery-powered laptops or desktops with UPS battery protection.

-Right-mouse-click Device Manager (run as Administrator),
+c.
+Right-mouse-click Device Manager ("run as Administrator"),

 Expand "Disk Drives"

-c.
+e.
 Select Properties, then the [Policies] tab,

 [x] Enable Write Caching on the Device